 7. Treat the wood with a sealant or oil to protect it from weathering.

-You’ve now successfully treated your wood with shou sugi ban!
+And you’ve now successfully treated your wood with shou sugi ban.

 Do You Have to Oil Shou Sugi Ban Treated Wood?

 Shou sugi ban is typically used on cedar, but any type of wood can be treated in this way.

 Many people choose to oil shou sugi ban because it helps to keep the wood looking fresh and new.

 However, there is no need to oil shou sugi ban if you don’t want to; the char will still provide protection against moisture and rot.

 Whether you choose to oil your shou sugi ban or not, this traditional technique is a great way to extend the life of your wood.

 There are many benefits to using shou sugi ban wood treatment, including increased durability, low maintenance, and a unique aesthetic.

 Though there are a few drawbacks you need to remember, the advantages outweigh them and should not stop you from trying the technique.